bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 ---
 root: .components.layouts.BlogLayout
 title: Static Site Generation and Deployment with Kobweb
-description: How to use Kobweb to build a Compose for Web site that can be served by static site hosting providers for cheap (or free)!
+description: How to use Kobweb to build a Compose HTML site that can be served by static site hosting providers for cheap (or free)!
 author: David Herman
 date: 2022-02-11
 updated: 2023-01-26
 tags:
- - compose for web
+ - compose html
  - kobweb
 ---

-[Kobweb](https://github.com/varabyte/kobweb) is a framework built on [Compose for Web](https://compose-web.ui.pages.jetbrains.team/), which itself is a reactive web UI framework from JetBrains that allows you to create web apps in Kotlin using a powerful API.
+[Kobweb](https://github.com/varabyte/kobweb) is a framework built on [Compose HTML](https://compose-web.ui.pages.jetbrains.team/), which itself is a reactive web UI framework from JetBrains that allows you to create web apps in Kotlin using a powerful API.

 *You can also read more about Kobweb [from this earlier post](kotlinsite).*

-In this post, we'll talk about how to use Kobweb to export your Compose for Web project into a format that can be consumed by various static website hosting providers.
+In this post, we'll talk about how to use Kobweb to export your Compose HTML project into a format that can be consumed by various static website hosting providers.
 This means you can get fast and cheap (often free!) hosting for your Kotlin website.

 ## Background